 Parkinson's disease - increasing understanding and defining new therapies

-Dr Brotchie's research is focussed on understanding the neural mechanisms underlying movement disorders, in particular Parkinson's disease.
-His focus is on identifying and understanding interactions between the multiple neurotransmitter systems found within the basal ganglia in
+Dr. Brotchie's research is focused on understanding the neural mechanisms underlying movement disorders, in particular Parkinson's disease.
+His focus is on identifying and understanding interactions between the multiple neurotransmitter systems found within the basal ganglia in: